Passeriformes / Fringillidae / Acanthis

 Distribution & Habitat

-The range extends through northern Europe and Asia to northern North America, Greenland, and Iceland.
-It is a partial migrant, moving southward in late autumn and northward again in March and April.
-The typical habitat is boreal forests of pines, spruces, and larches.
-One subspecies was introduced into New Zealand between 1862 and 1875 and is now found throughout both the North and South Islands as well as on many outlying islands.
+Range extends through northern Europe and Asia to northern North America, Greenland, and Iceland.
+Typical habitat includes boreal forests of pines, spruces, and larches.
+It is a partial migrant, moving south in late autumn and north in March and April.
+Subspecies A. f. cabaret was introduced to New Zealand between 1862 and 1875 and is now found throughout both main islands and many outlying islands.

 Behavior & Ecology